 Python Action Team Removing Invasive Constrictors (PATRIC)

 Burmese pythons are an invasive species in Florida that adversely impact native wildlife.
-The FWC and partners consider this species a high priority for control to protect our natural resources.
-The FWC's Python Action Team - Removing Invasive Constrictors (PATRIC) engages qualified individuals with nonnative constrictor control efforts.
-After this program launched in spring 2017, the number of Burmese pythons removed from the wild increased.
-The PATRIC program works in tandem with a sister program, the South Florida Water Management District’s Python Elimination Program.
-As of January 2023, over 18,000 pythons have been removed in the state of Florida.
-Of that total, over 11,000 pythons have been removed by FWC PATRIC and SFWMD PEP contractors since program inception in spring 2017.
+The FWC and its partners consider this species a high priority for control to protect our natural resources.
+The FWC's Python Action Team - Removing Invasive Constrictors (PATRIC) engages qualified individuals with nonnative constrictor control experience and compensates them for nonnative constrictor removal from public lands.

-As of October 2023, over 19,000 pythons have been removed in the state of Florida.
-Of that total, over 11,000 pythons have been removed by FWC PATRIC and SFWMD PEP contractors since program inception in spring 2017.
+After this program launched in spring 2017, the number and rate of Burmese pythons removed from the wild increased.
+The PATRIC program works in tandem with the South Florida Water Management District’s Python Elimination Program.
+As of April 2025, over 23,500 pythons have been removed from natural areas in the state of Florida.
+Of that total, over 11,000 pythons have been removed by FWC PATRIC and SFWMD PEP contractors since program inception.

 PATRIC Program Description